-Includes four subsections that support outcomes where Services shall aim for a restraint and Subsections seclusion free environment, in which people's dignity and mana are maintained. applicable to this secusion nee environment, in which people's dignity and mana are maintained. service fully attained.
+Includes four subsections that support outcomes where Services shall aim for a restraint and Subsections seclusion free environment, in which people's dignity and mana are maintained. applicable to this service fully attained.

 The facility is committed to the elimination of restraint use.
 Annual education takes place and staff have completed restraint competencies.
 On the day of audit, the service had no residents using restraint.